Ob-class hospital ship

 After the dissolution of the Soviet Union in 1991, the ships became the property of the Russian government, but no sources indicate how the Russian Navy made use of the ships.

 Development

 The four ships of the Ob-class hospital ships were designed to provide medical and recreational facilities.
 They were also employed as personnel transports.
 They have civilian crews but carry uniformed naval medical personnel.
 The ships are fully equipped with surgical equipment.
 Later two units are Project 320 II, implying a modification to the basic design; the external differences are minor.

-Hospital ship Ob was decommissioned in 1997 and may have been sold to the People's Liberation Army Navy, as it was mentioned, a retired Russian hospital ship was purchased in 2007 with plans to restore it for PLAN service as hospital ship.
+Hospital ship Ob was decommissioned in 1997 and was scrapped at Alang in 2007.